fcrozatier/choco-ui/src/docs/blocks/cancellable/+cancellable.md

 # Cancellable

-This building block adds three reactive attributes, `data-active`, `data-hover` and `data-focus-visible` to your button and anchor elements.
+This building block adds three reactive attributes, `data-active`, `data-hover` and `data-focus-visible` to button and anchor elements.
 These attributes provide a more consistent experience than the defaults and let you enhance and normalize your buttons and anchors states and styles across browsers.

 ---